sibster146/PAM-NU-Comp-Sci-AI-Secretary/README.md

+PROJECT NAME
+PAM- the AI Receptionist for the Northwestern Computer Science department

+PROJECT DESCRIPTION
 Pam is a LLM designed to answer questions about the Northwestern CS department.

-SET UP
-The modules "server" and "application.py" contain the LLM, which was built as a Flask server application.
-"Client.py" contains an always listening scripts that will listen to speech, convert it to text, and send the text to the server.
-The LLM will find the response to the question and return it to the client.
-I recommend deploying the Flask application as a web server on an EC2 instance with NGINX.
+She can answer questions about professors, computer science research, events, and courses.

+INSTALLATION
+Git clone the repository into your local repository.
+Install the dependencies in requirements.txt.
+Then, run python application.py.

 Presentation: https://vimeo.com/908564340?share=copy